Shadow art outdoor science is a hands-on STEAM activity for kids.

 This post contains affiliate links for your convenience.
 Thank you for choosing to support this blog.

-Shadow Art Outdoor Science
+Shadow Art Outdoor Science for Kids

 Shadow art outdoor science is a hands-on STEAM activity that will help children learn that shadows are created when an object blocks light.